Indicia-Team/irecord-training/training.rst

 Don't forget to unset the training option when you want to start inputting live records!
-When you do this, your training records will remain in the system but will be hidden from view until you choose to return to training mode.
+When you do this, your training records will remain in the system but will be hidden from your view until you choose to return to training mode.